actinia-org/actinia-introduction/docs/4_clients.md

 ## actinia jupyter notebooks

 Jupyter Notebooks are server-client applications that allow code written in a notebook document to be edited and executed through a web browser.
-They can be run on a local computer that does not require Internet access, as well as used to control computations on a remote server accessed via the Internet.
+They can be run on a local computer that does not require internet access, as well as used to control computations on a remote server accessed via the Internet.

 Jupyter notebooks can be interactive and are run through a web browser.
 They provide the ability to combine live code, explanatory text, and computational results into a single document.
 Jupyter Notebooks can be easily shared as documents.